Would you like more information about this offer or would you like to use our services? Please contact our teams.

 These data are displayed as maps and dynamic curves based on modelling and forecasting studies of water table levels during low and high-water periods.
-Meteorological, hydrological and piezometric data from 13 representative sites in metropolitan France are published online in real time and in an interoperable format.
+Meteorological, hydrological and piezometric data from several representative sites in metropolitan France are published online in real time.
 Combined with the general models used (Gardenia and Tempo ©BRGM), these data make it possible to forecast groundwater levels.
 The forecasts (which cover 6 months) are compared with piezometric thresholds (for example: drought thresholds taken from Prefectoral decrees in force concerning restrictions on water use).

 MétéEAU Nappes provides a whole range of services that enable users to monitor the current and future behaviour of aquifers in France.
 It is a genuine decision-support tool for managing water resources in sensitive areas (management of low water periods, risk of flooding due to rising water tables, etc.).

 MétéEAU Nappes: a website with tools to monitor groundwater levels.